 More recently, the Empathy Global Index starts with the assumption that there is a direct link between empathy and financially successful companies.
 According to this newly created index, to be rated as an empathetic corporation, you must demonstrate empathy across three channels, to your own employees, to customers, and finally to the public via social media.

 Empathy is a form of relating to each other that involves awareness of person sitting next to us.
-It’s a type of awareness that contributes to understanding people and genuine care for their feelings and wellbeing.
+It’s a type of awareness that contributes to understanding people and genuine care for their feelings and well being.

-Empathizing can be used as a tool to identify solutions that can give a synergetic boost to the entire team.
+Empathising can be used as a tool to identify solutions that can give a synergetic boost to the entire team.
 There is a good chance that positive concerns about each others will multiply and generate team cohesion.
 Thought understanding of different points of view, we can strengthen and improve connections between team players.

 Surely, everyone had, at least, one experience about truly understanding the colleague’s point of view and helped him improve it, and thus creating a more valuable view with better chances to be implemented.
-Understanding and helping our colleagues increases our sense of fulfillment and belonging to the team.
+Understanding and helping our colleagues increases our sense of fulfilment and belonging to the team.

 By tuning to other people’s perspective, we gain insights and we experience things on different plans with other priorities.
 We get to extend and enriching ourselves with the experience of a new perspective on other boundaries and rules.
 It’s like taking a journey to understand ourselves and contribute to our own growth, a chance to understand our own limits.